-Wetting can be measured by the contact angle of a bead of liquid on the surface (figure 1).
-The more surface wets out, the smaller the contact angle Zisman’s equation (Figure 2 provides an empirical relationship relating the contact angle to the difference between the surface energies of the substrate and liquid).
+Wetting can be measured by the contact angle of a bead of liquid on the surface.
+The more a surface “wets out”, the smaller the contact angle Zisman’s equation (Figure 1 provides an empirical relationship relating the contact angle to the difference between the surface energies of the substrate and liquid).

-With ongoing advances in technology, several adhesive suppliers now product structural strength adhesive specially formulated to bond LSE surfaces after simply wiping the surface clean of lose particles.
-This technology is intended to help meet design and production challenges by effectively bonding polyolefins while saving the time and expense of priming or more complex surface treatments such as corona discharge.
+With ongoing advances in technology, several adhesive suppliers now produce structural strength adhesive specially formulated to bond low surface energy surfaces after simply wiping the surface clean of loose particles.
+This technology is intended to help meet design and production challenges by effectively bonding LSE substrates without expensive surface treatments.

 Almax-RP can help you choose the right adhesive for your membrane switch.
 Please use our contact form if you would like some guidance on choosing an adhesive for your project.